meeb/gateaux/README.md

 `gateaux` does not handle FoundationDB connections for you, just the data parsing part of your application.
 Effectively `gateaux` is just a data schema enforcing fancy wrapper that sits on top of tuple packing and unpacking with some nice syntaxic sugar.
-`gateaux` does not abstract away any of the useful existing keyspace interface.
+`gateaux` does not abstract away any of the useful existing `fdb` keyspace interface.

 While there is overhead in checking data and converting it between types, `gateaux` is relatively performant as all it does is shuffle native Python data types about.